magnus-revcontrol/longlive/docs/declaration.md

 The better to secure and perpetuate mutual friendship and intercourse among the people of the different states in this union, the inhabitants of each of these states, fugitives from Justice excepted, shall be entitled to all privileges and immunity's of free citizens in the several states; and the people of each state shall have free ingress and regress to and from any other state, and shall enjoy therein all the privileges of trade and commerce, subject to the same duties, impositions and restrictions as the inhabitants thereof respectively, provided that such restrictions shall not extend so far as to prevent the removal of property imported into any state, to any other State of which the Owner is an inhabitant; provided also that no imposition, duties or restriction shall be laid by any state, on the property of these states, or the coalition of them nor the coalition lay impositions on the property, trade, or rights of them except as regulated under the constitution and legislated by the representative houses.

+## Signatories
 **_Undersigned_**

 _Legislatures of the States of California, Oregon, Washington_
 _Governors of the States of California, Oregon, Washington_

+---

+>
-> This template is provided by magus-opus.xyz.
+> This template Declaration of Independence is provided by magus-opus.xyz.
 You are encouraged to send it to your state legislators, and to encourage them to take action to make this happen.
+>